Kevin Grix writes a guest blog post

 Kevin graduated from a law degree, prior to studying to be a Barrister in London, at the Inns of Court School of Law.
 He was called to the Bar by the Honourable Society of the Inner Temple, after successfully passing his Bar exams and is also professionally qualified by the Chartered Institute of Arbitrators (CIArb).

 Kevin is a freeman of the City of London, Liveryman at the Furniture Makers’ Company, and represents the Ombudsman on the All Party Parliamentary Group for furniture at the Houses of Parliament.
-He is a member of the Chartered Trading Standards Business Members Group, and sits on the executive committee of the Ombudsman Association and the advisory board at the Independent Football Ombudsman.
+He is a member of the Chartered Trading Standards Business Members Group.
+He also sits on the executive committee of the Ombudsman Association and the advisory board at the Independent Football Ombudsman.